Al-Irshad Al-Islamiya: History

 In its first period of development, the Irshadi movement was under the chairmanship of Salim bin 'Iwad Balwa'al and its administrative included Sheikh Muhammad 'Ubayd 'Abbud as secretary and Sa'id bin Salim Mash'abi as treasurer.
 All the founders but Ahmad Surkati were rich merchants and businessmen in Jakarta.

 Soon after the foundation of Irshadi movement Surkati handed over his school to this movement and became the principal of al-Irshad school.
-He was joined by one of the scholar of Hadramaut in Indonesia, Sheikh Muhammad 'Ubayd 'Abbud, and all his friends from abroad.
+He was joined by one of the scholars of Hadramaut in Indonesia, Sheikh Muhammad 'Ubayd 'Abbud, and all his friends from abroad.
 In 1913 the Irshadi movement established the following schools: